DNP Degree – Doctor of Nursing Practice Programs

 University of North Dakota

 The online post-master’s doctor of nursing practice program from the University of North Dakota prepares graduates for leadership in the nursing field.
 The DNP courses are designed for nurses who strive to achieve better outcomes for individuals, families, and underserved or vulnerable populations.
-DNP faculty members at UND leverage their professional experience to ensure students are getting a degree relevant to their real challenges as nursing leaders.
+DNP faculty members at UND leverage their professional experience to ensure students get a degree relevant to their challenges as nursing leaders.

 • Location: Grand Forks, ND